 There’s nothing like going off on your own as a consultant and building your own business, free of Corporate America.
 But it also means a lot of responsibility.
 You’re in charge of everything — including your financial safety net.

-Consultants have to build their own benefit package.
+Consultants have to build their own benefits package.
 That includes things like shopping for health insurance, saving for retirement with a SEP IRA, and protecting your family with a life insurance policy.
-But there’s an often overlooked benefit: Disability insurance.
+But there’s an often-overlooked benefit: Disability insurance.
 When you’re a consultant if you can’t work, you don’t get paid.
 If you don’t get paid, you put your life goals at risk.
 A long-term disability insurance policy is the best way for consultants to protect their financial future, and they need to know which companies are right for them.

 “Consultant” is a broad term, because it’s a position that can apply to virtually any industry.
 But it’s one of the most common occupation classes that shops for long-term disability insurance because, as a whole, there’s a potential for high income and no options for group coverage.

 Because consultants are spread out over many different industries, it’s hard to nail down an average salary.
 But Salary.com has income data on consultants from dozens of different fields; the average salary among them is $91,000, ranging from over $130,000 to just under $30,000.

 As mentioned, consultants benefit from disability insurance because unlike the salaried workers of a company, they don’t have access to any group insurance plans.
 A vast majority of disabilities occur due to illness, not injury; that means it can happen to anyone.
 And if you’re a consultant, you’re likely not pulling down a salary but being paid for the work you do.
 If you can’t put in the hours, you can’t pay your bills, pay down your debt, or save for future financial goals.
 Consultants are their own bosses, and that means taking charge of their own protection.

 Best disability insurance companies for consultants